Scribbd/linux-nester/README.md

 You will most likely get the desired result with using the following command:
 `python3 ./nest.py input/[file].csv -o -p -e`

+If you use windows opt for a zip archive:
+`python3 ./nest.py input/[file].csv -o -p -e -f zip`

 ### Output
 The `./output`-folder is used for all runs.
 In this a subfolder is generated for each individual run: `./output/Nest-{UNIX_timestamp}/`.
 Within this folder a `output.csv` file will contain the following:
     - `container_name`: Name of the container. `Nest-First_Name[0:2]-Last_Name`